I know that many property investors are a little intimidated by the thought of bidding at a property auction.

 the agent under quoting and enticing me to come along on the day, how much competition will there be.

 Or the heartbreak of falling in love with a property just to be outbid by someone with deeper pockets.

 But if you avoid properties that are up for sale at auction, you’re going to miss out on a lot of good buying opportunities as usually the best properties are offered for sale by auction, particularly in Melbourne and Sydney.

-But I must admit that over the last little while I’ve also been outbid at a few other auctions by people who are either smarter than me or dumber than me, and were prepared to pay considerably more than I was for certain properties.
+But I must admit at times when the market is booming I’ve also been outbid at a few other auctions by people who are either smarter than me or dumber than me, and were prepared to pay considerably more than I was for certain properties.

 I like auctions:

 I believe if you’ve got a good property for sale the property auction process is usually the best way to sell it and on the other hand auctions are the most transparent way to buy property.

 I like to know who else is interested in the property and what they’re prepared to pay.